ninjajoe9/ROS-ROS2-Guide/README.md

 ## Organization

-There are three main sections in this guide as well as some supplementary material and in the future a step by step tutorial to deliberately migrate a ROS1 package to ROS2.
+There are three main sections in this guide as well as some supplementary material and in the future a step-by-step tutorial to deliberately migrate a ROS1 package to ROS2.
 The three sections are as follows:

 ### -[Code Formatting](https://github.com/ninjajoe9/ROS-ROS2-Guide/wiki/Code-Formatting) and Migration

-ROS2 has a specific Object Oriented manner of organizing nodes, topics and communication so examples how to transition specific lines of code from one version to the other, as well as information on how to organize code in the file system is included here.
+ROS2 has a specific object-oriented manner of organizing nodes, topics and communication so examples how to transition specific lines of code from one version to the other, as well as information on how to organize code in the file system is included here.

 ### -[ROS CLI](https://github.com/ninjajoe9/ROS-ROS2-Guide/wiki/ROS-CLI)